PedroDebevere/SLC-S-ProtocolExtension/README.md

 # Skyline.DataMiner.Utils.Protocol.Extension

 ## About
-This package contains various coder-friendly and high-level wrappers for the most used low-level SLProtocol methods.
+This package contains various coder-friendly and high-level wrappers for the most used low-level SLProtocol methods, please find these documented [here](https://docs.dataminer.services/develop/api/types/Skyline.DataMiner.Utils.Protocol.Extension.ProtocolExtension.html).
 When using this package, [these snippets](Utils.Protocol.Extension/Snippets) can also help you build the necessary arguments.